-Charcoal toothpaste belongs to the latter category, since it whitens—at least in part—through abrasion.
+Charcoal toothpaste belongs to the latter category since, according to our experts, it whitens—at least in part—through abrasion.
 Unlike other whitening methods, it's not penetrating the enamel to change the actual color of the tooth.
 It's all about removing surface-level stains.

-"Activated Charcoal has the potential to bind to some of the stains on the tooth surface and remove it, but it only works on certain stains and certainly does not lighten the actual color of the tooth like other chemical agents such as peroxide," Nejad explains.
-So while it worked on my teeth by removing rogue coffee stains and subsequently brightening my smile by a few notches (which is all I was looking for), it might fall short if you're looking for dramatic teeth whitening.
+"Activated charcoal has the potential to bind to some of the stains on the tooth surface and remove it, but it only works on certain stains and certainly does not lighten the actual color of the tooth, like other chemical agents such as peroxide," says Nejad.
+So while it may work by removing rogue coffee stains and subsequently brightening your smile by a few notches, it could fall short if you're looking for dramatic teeth whitening.
 If that's the case, you'll want to look to other whitening methods that go beyond just the surface of the tooth.

-He cites one study that found "charcoal left a significantly rougher surface of enamel when compared to a less abrasive toothpaste product.
-The surface roughness of the enamel after a simulated 3-months of use with the charcoal toothpaste was twice as rough as the enamel in the other tested groups."
-Like I said before, it's unsettling.
+He cites one study that found "charcoal left a significantly rougher surface of enamel compared to a less abrasive toothpaste product.
+After a simulated three months of use with the charcoal toothpaste, the surface roughness of the enamel was twice as rough as the enamel in the other tested groups."
+Which is—to put it mildly—a bit unsettling.